 The library team can assist you in accessing material for classroom instruction that is not held by any of the St. John's University libraries.
 Depending on the cost and availability of the resource required, we may either borrow the material from another library or purchase for the Rittenberg Law Library collection.
 To request material that is not currently available in one of the St. John's University libraries, please contact the law library reference team at [email protected]

 Reference librarians can work with faculty to create in-class research instruction tailored to a specific topic or project.
 These kinds of sessions can be particularly useful for seminar courses requiring scholarly writing, but can also demonstrate the use of transactional or litigation materials in specific practices.
-We will be happy to tailor the content and duration of instruction to your needs, but request at least 5 business days advance notice so that we can adequate prepare.
+We will be happy to tailor the content and duration of instruction to your needs, but request at least 5 business days advance notice so that we can adequately prepare.
 For assistance, please contact us at [email protected].